 Frank Sherry is the author of both non-fiction and fiction books.
 His non-fiction works include "Pacific Passions", published by William Morrow.
 It tells the enthralling story of the European discovery and exploration of the Pacific Ocean.
 A previous non-fiction work, "Raiders and Rebels"—a rousing account of 18th Century piracy also published by Morrow— was a major selection of the History Book Club.
 It has recently been re-issued by Harper Perennial and is available online and at Barnes and Noble, Amazon, and other bookstores.
-Frank has also published two novels: "The Devil's Captain" and "Eternity Falls".
-He is currently working on a new novel entitled "Lord of Talar" which should be in bookstores in 2014.
+Frank has also published three novels: "The Devil's Captain" "Eternity Falls", and "Talar—The Quest for Shadowcaster.
+A new novel: "The Pucka-man's Odyssey" is scheduled for publication this spring.

 Before deciding to devote all his time to writing, Frank was journalist, political consultant, pollster, public relations executive and video producer.
 He has also been a tireless traveler, sailor, scuba diver, and mountain trekker— with a special fondness for what he calls "wild, bleak places".

 As a young news reporter, Frank won several prestigious awards for his coverage of the civil rights struggles of the 1960's and 1970's.
 Among the major events he wrote about in those years were the assassination of President John F. Kennedy and the "March on Washington" immortalized by Dr. Martin Luther King's "I have a dream" speech.
 Frank was also one of the first journalists to interview Malcolm X.

 Following his journalism career, Frank served as a consultant in a number of political campaigns.
 During his years as a public relations executive he was most interested in the production of videos for major sports clients such as the New Jersey Sports Authority (The Meadowlands) and Monmouth Park Racetrack.
 His work in the field won a number of awards.